nehalgamal093/ecommerce_world_flutter_23/README.md

 A new Flutter project.

-## Getting Started
+## What is this project?

-This project is a starting point for a Flutter application.
+This project is an E-Commerce App Using Flutter Bloc and Node Js as backend

 A few resources to get you started if this is your first Flutter project: